ableplayer/ableplayer/README.md

 #### Search

+-   **data-search-div** - required for search; id of external container in which to display search results
 -   **data-search** - optional; search terms to search for within the caption tracks, separated by a space
 -   **data-search-lang** - optional; specify 2-character language code of caption or subtitle track to search.
 If unspecified, searches the default language, which is the language of the web page if specified using the *lang* attribute on either the `<html>` or `<body>` tag.
--   **data-search-div** - optional; id of external container in which to display search results
+-   **data-search-ignore-caps** - optional; ignore capitalization in search terms.
+If omitted, search is case-sensitive.

 #### Fallback Player